TO GET STARTED, click on any of the Yellow Links listed at right >>>

 The advanced GIS user/programmer will certainly devise more efficient ways to accomplish everything on the site.
 I highly encourage students to learn to code.
+Anything software will do.
 Coding skills quicken the pace of discovery and can offer something to fall back on in a lousy job market.
-R, MatLab, GME, Python, or even HTML/CSS can open up vast new worlds to those inclined to learn a new language.
+R, MatLab, Python, or even HTML/CSS can open up vast new worlds to those inclined to learn a new language.
 Coding skills are valuable and the software readily available to students.
 When the opportunity arises to learn a little code, seize it.
 And read the Preface of this book: htdp.org.

 STEAM not STEM

 Adding a little art to science makes all the difference.
 The best scientists know this.
-Art makes the mediocre uncomfortable.
+Art makes the mediocre mind uncomfortable.
 Avoid graduate advisers who lack artistic skills and a drive to create from scratch.
 And avoid Utah.

 This website is under constant revision and user feedback is always welcome.
 I receive emails from folks all over the world regularly.
 New lessons are added and old ones are updated as time allows.